ClassTag Connect / Jun 02, 2023

 Hosting a back-to-school night shortly after the beginning of the school year can be an important tool for developing that all-important home-school connection.
 Want a great turnout?
 Schedule an event well in advance to give parents enough time to make arrangements.
 Let them know this is their opportunity to see the world their child inhabits every day and share any comments they might have.
 ClassTag will also ask parents to RSVP and send them an automated reminder as needed.

-Sharing positive messages is a proven way to establish trust and boost parent engagement in your classroom.
+Sharing positive messages is a proven way to establish trust and boost Family engagement in your classroom.
 Share student’s impressive accomplishment or “a lightbulb moment” from the classroom.
-You’ll not only fill a parent’s heart with pride, but also show that a message from a teacher doesn’t have to mean that there’s a problem.
+You’ll not only fill a Family’s heart with pride, but also show that a message from a teacher doesn’t have to mean that there’s a problem.

 Great teachers highlight student accomplishments weekly, featuring “a Student of the Week” or “a Reader of the Week” – why not include it in your weekly newsletter?